apache/spark/TESTING.rst

 Installing backported for Airflow 1.10.* series
 -----------------------------------------------

-The tests can be executed against the master version of Airflow but they also work with older versions.
+The tests can be executed against the master version of Airflow, but they also work with older versions.
 This is especially useful to test back-ported operators from Airflow 2.0 to 1.10.* versions.